FTB Offers Tax Guidance for Ponzi Scheme Victims

 State and Federal law allow taxpayers to deduct some uncompensated losses on their tax returns.
 A recent IRS ruling, Revenue Ruling 2009-9, clarifies the treatment of losses from investment schemes, including the nature of such losses (theft losses), the amount of such losses to be allowed, and the year of deductibility.
 The IRS also plans to follow a new procedure, Revenue Procedure 2009-20, which provides an optional “safe-harbor” for determining the year in which the losses occurred and a simplified method of computing the amount of the loss.
 A “safe-harbor” allows taxpayers to avoid later IRS challenges.

-California will follow this guidance, and we will accept the form provided in Appendix A of Revenue Procedure 2009-20 for those taxpayers who choose to participate in the safe harbor provision for California purposes.
+California will follow this guidance, and FTB will accept the form provided in Appendix A to Revenue Procedure 2009-20 for those taxpayers who choose to participate in the safe harbor provision for California purposes.
 However, a taxpayer that takes advantage of the safe harbor for federal purposes is not required to do so for California purposes.